 Why are we concerned about medical induction?
-The standard care protocols for medical induction have changes over the years, with more focus being put on the ripening of the cervix and less on the initiation of contractions.
-But, with the decrease in pitocin use comes the increase in synthetic prostaglandins.
-Prostaglandin therapy produces more vaginal births within 24hrs with fewer side effects compared to Pitocin inductions, but that doesn't mean no side effects.
+The standard care protocols for medical induction have changed over the years, with more focus being put on the ripening of the cervix and less on the initiation of contractions.
+But, with the decrease in Pitocin use comes the increase in synthetic prostaglandins.
+Prostaglandin therapy produces more vaginal births within 24hrs with fewer side effects compared to Pitocin inductions, but that doesn't mean zero side effects.

 What is Evening Primrose?

 Evening Primrose, Oenothera biennis, is a plant native to North America, Europe, and Asia.
 It produces beautiful yellow flowers that bloom in the evening, hence the name Evening Primrose.
 It has a long and rich history of use among Native Americans as a topical anti-inflammatory for conditions such as minor wound healing and eczema, and as an internal cure for sore throat and gastrointestinal conditions.
 Ayur-Veda prescribes the herb for the treatment of women’s conditions.
 Pliny the Elder, the ancient Greek philosopher, spoke highly of the herb and its use in the treatment of several ailments.
 In modern herbology it has found a popularity in the treatment of women’s health disorders such as PMS, breast lumps and tenderness, menopausal conditions, and among some midwives and lay women as an aid to induce childbirth labor.